lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/tools/instrument-tools.rst

 graph defines the beginning of the linear or exponential area, a right click defines the end.

-The parameter to be modified is chosen in “:guilabel:`Parameter`”, and the modification type is chosen in “:guilabel:`Modification`”:
+The parameter to be modified is chosen in :guilabel:`Parameter`, and the modification type is chosen in :guilabel:`Modification`:

 :Addition: the modifier is added to the value of the selected parameter.
 :Multiplication: the modifier is multiplied with the value of the selected